-In September 2016, Greswold will have an intake of three Reception classes each with up to thirty children.
+Greswold have an intake of three Reception classes each with up to thirty children each year.
 Each class is taught by their own teacher with a full time equivalent teaching assistant.

 Our Reception classrooms are organised with the Early Years curriculum in mind, with carpeted areas for whole class teaching, areas for creative and imaginative development and teaching areas for focused teaching or 1:1 work.
 There is a strong focus on learning through play.
 Children are encouraged to engage with their peers, choose and use resources independently and have their own ideas.
 Each classroom is equipped with an interactive whiteboard for whole class teaching or group work.